dfreelon/pyktok/README.md

 			'chair_comments.csv',
 			cursor_resume=3865)

-#download video URLs for the hashtag "#funny" (practically speaking, you may not get every available URL)
+#download video URLs for the hashtag "#funny" (practically speaking, you may not get every available URL) also, this function tends to pull many duplicate URLs, so we highly recommend deduplication prior to any further analysis

 pyk.save_hashtag_video_urls('funny')
 ```